Deep Calibration of Interest Rates Model: Introduction

 \section{Introduction}

-Governments, industries or banks, all have to handle behaviour of some \emph{financial elements}.
-Whether it is to manage risks or to optimize investments returns, it is necessary to be able to understand, forecast and stress drivers of fair values assets for example.
-Among those drivers are interest rates (IR).
-They can affect for instance IR derivatives such as IR swaps, swaptions, cross-currency basis swaps and so on.
-IR models are widely used in banks and financial institutions to apprehend IRs behaviour.
-Many models exist.
-The Vasicek paved the way for those models \citep{vasicek1977equilibrium}.
-It was then improved by many others.
-The Cox Ingersoll Ross Model (CIR) \citep{CIR_base} is often employed as it is quite simple to use and to calibrate.
-However it is unifactorial which is a limit to its use.
-The Gaussian model G2++ \citep{brigo2006interest} allow 2 factors as it is a deterministically-shifted two-factor Vasicek model. \\ \\ This document focuses on the calibration of the G2++ (2 factors Hull-White) using deep learning techniques (DL).
-More precisely we will propose 2 different approaches applied to different sets of relevant data to calibrate the G2++ model using Neural Networks (NN).
-This approach is expected to be at least as accurate as the \emph{classic} ones (see section \ref{sec:SOA} for the state of the art), to perform faster and above all, to be easier to use regarding the treatments necessary on the data. \\ We recall the equations defining the the G2++ model:
+Governments, industries, and banks have to manage the behavior of various financial indicators.
+Whether it is to manage risks or optimize investment returns, it is necessary to understand, forecast, and stress drivers of fair value assets, for example.
+Among those drivers are interest rates (IR), which can affect IR derivatives such as IR swaps, swaptions, cross-currency swaps, and so on.
+IR models are widely used in banks and financial institutions to assess IR behavior.
+There are many models.
+The Vasicek model paved the way for these models \citep{vasicek1977equilibrium} and was later improved by many others.
+The Cox-Ingersoll-Ross Model (CIR) \citep{CIR_base} is often used as it is quite simple to use and calibrate.
+However, it is unifactorial, which limits its use.
+The Gaussian model G2++ allows for two factors as it is a deterministically shifted two-factor Vasicek model.

-In what follows, section \ref{sec:SOA} will give an overview of the state of the art regarding both calibration of IR models and the use of deep learning in finance.
-Then, section \ref{sec:Model} will describe the models we propose in this article.
-For each model, we will also explain how the data set used for the training was constructed.
-The results obtained both in terms of accuracy and computational performance will be introduced in section \ref{sec:resec}.